George Otten: Role in the Lewis and Clark Exposition

+Works in America

 Portland's Rose Day

 Scenes At The Rose Show, flower decorations by George Otten.

 Otten played a key role in Portland's Rose Day on June 3, 1905, organized by the Portland Rose Society.
 The Oregon Sunday Journal on May 28 reported that "Rose day at the fair will be one of the special days scheduled for the [Lewis and Clark] exposition season..."

 The Oregon Sunday Journal also reported that "Otten has prepared a plan for the display of roses, and also for decorating the room in the Auditorium where the display will be held.
 This plan is a most excellent one, and is of great credit to Mr. Otten, but roses must be furnished to carry out this plan.
 He will have charge of the decorations and will be assisted by members of the Portland Rose society and employees of the exposition.
 This plan cannot be carried out unless the roses are contributed gratuitously and generously by the people of Portland."
 The roses were supplied by thousands of Portland's residents.

 "George Otten in charge of the decorating of the big building, had ample opportunity to give vent to his artistic temperament, and the result of his work showed that he did so.
 In the center of the hall stood an immense open arbor of circular shape, built entirely of roses and feathery greens.
 This could be entered from any side and was rarely effective."

 "To hide the big stage which is built in one end of the auditorium, Mr. Otten had erected the frame of an Italian pergola which he covered in smilax and roses.
 The columns of this rose fully 30 feet from the stage level, and its beauty was most impressive.
 Festoons of roses and greens draped the railing of the gallery which surrounds the entire hall, and the stairways were banked solidly with them.
 The immense columns which support the building were thickly twined, and the floor space occupied by innumerable long tables on which the exhibition roses were placed in glass jars.
 There were 24 amateur exhibitors and a number of professional, and in addition to these many rosarians displayed tables of perfect specimens which were not entered for competition."

 In the professional florist competition, Otten received 3rd place for his display.

 His efforts fostered civic pride, paving the way for the Rose Festival and reinforcing the Portland International Rose Test Garden's future.